Dhruvbagadiya/Blog-ejs/README.md

 ## More Info
 - To compose a new post enter `localhost:3000/compose` in your web browser's search bar.

-- To compose a new post in the live site visit [https://cerise-seahorse-vest.cyclic.app/compose](https://cerise-seahorse-vest.cyclic.app/compose)

 - Only technical articles are allowed on the live site.